 Jack: Really?
 I don’t remember that.
 We actually went to school together, but Ric used to bully me at school.
-I was in the year below, and he called me “Thong Boy” behind my back, because apparently I bent over once and had a thong on.
+He called me “Thong Boy” because apparently I bent over once and had a thong on.
 But I’ve got no recollection of that.

 Was it a thong?

 Ric: I think it was, yeah.
 It’s because you’re tall and you used to wear jeans really low.